 The width of an average guitar strap usually falls between 2″ to 4″.
 With 2” being very thin and 4” being on the wide side.
-Thicker ones are generally more supportive and can hold larger instruments but saying that, if you’re a smaller build thinner straps can be more comfortable and not dig into your neck as much.
+Thicker ones are generally more supportive and can hold larger instruments, but saying that, if you’re a smaller build thinner ones can be more comfortable and not dig into your neck as much.

-Most straps come with cut out leather hoops that you can attach to both ends of the instrument, the problem with this is that the guitar isn’t completely secure, and will tend to slip off while you’re playing.
+Most straps come with cut out leather hoops that you can attach to both ends of the instrument – the problem is that the guitar isn’t completely secure, and tends to slip off while you’re playing.
 This is not ideal, but luckily there is another option – Straplocks!
 These metal locking devices attach to your instrument and are designed not to slip off – bear in mind that these are usually a bit pricier than standard products, and you’ll have to get the correct mounts added to your guitar to use one.

 The material the strap has been fashioned from is by far the most important aspect you should consider before you make a purchase.
-The most common materials used is nylon, cotton, leather, neoprene and memory foam.
+The most common materials used are nylon, cotton, leather, neoprene, and memory foam.
 Nylon or cotton models are used on budget items, while leather, neoprene, and memory foam are expensive but stronger and more comfortable.

-If you’re going to be playing a heavy, solid bodied instrument like a Gibson or a P Bass, you’ll need something that can support it properly.
-Your best option would, therefore, be spending a bit more cash on a sturdy leather or neoprene strap, with the correct length.
+If you’re going to be playing a heavy, solid-bodied instrument like a Gibson or a P Bass, you’ll need something that can support it properly.
+Your best option would, therefore, be spending a bit more cash on a sturdy leather or neoprene one, with the correct length.
 If you’re playing a lightweight guitar, you can probably get away with using a thinner variety, made from nylon or cotton.

 Product Round-Up & Reviews – Best Guitar Strap

 Overall, it’s an excellent option for kids but is probably going to be too small in width for an adult musician.
-Additionally, the nylon material this product is made out of is not going to hold a larger instrument or withstand too much use.
+Additionally, the nylon material it’s made out of is not going to hold a more substantial instrument or withstand too much use.

-- Price – This is one of the most affordable products out there, so you get a pretty decent quality product for the money
+- Price – One of the most affordable products out there, so you get a pretty decent quality product for the money

-- Pick Holders – This model features three handy pick holders, so if you drop one you can quickly grab another
+- Pick Holders – Features three handy pick holders, so if you drop one you can quickly grab another

-- Thin – The nylon strap is thinner than a car’s seat belt, and it’s edges cut into your skin if you’re playing for a fair amount of time.
+- Thin – The nylon used is thinner than a car’s seat belt, and it’s edges cut into your skin if you’re playing for a fair amount of time.

 - Low Quality – The material used here will not stand the test of time, but you get what you pay for.